Concrete Floors and Electrical Safety

 Electrical Shock Potential and Grounded Surfaces

-This electrical question came from: Ryan, a Homeowner from Vancouver, Other.
+This electrical question came from: Ryan, a Homeowner from Vancouver, BC.

 See more about Home Wiring in Your Area

 Ryan, electricity will take the least path of resistance to any grounded source, and the higher the voltage the greater the potential.
 Being well insulated and not coming into contact with energized surfaces or conductors will reduce the possibility of electrical shock, however never working on energized wires or components is always safest.
 The body can conduct electricity to a grounded source, weather it is a concrete floor or another wire that is connected to a grounded system.